 Do not head out blindly amidst all the excitement because there is more to it than meets the eye.
 With so many resources online about dry camping, do read up some about it so that you can be ready.
 Remember, you can never be too ready when you are going away from home and anyway, it is better to err on the side of caution.

 When Dry camping with children

 Heck yeah!
 Bring them along, get double the trouble, and triple, well, actually more than triple, the fun.
 Ok, there will be issues.
-You have to bring more resources because one thing I have noted with my kids is that the further we are from home, the hungrier they get.
+You have to bring more resources because the further you are from home, the hungrier they get.
 Dry rations, much more water, games for fun, toys and everything else that should go into the RV should be brought along.

 Buy the best backpack bags for moms with toddlers so you can pack diapers and other toddler stuff there.
 For the bigger kids, let them pack their kids backpacks with the essentials and teach them to be the managers of their kits.

-We have seen a few important things about what is dry camping, and how you can make it a success for you and your family.
+We have seen a few important things about what is dry RV camping, and how you can make it a success for you and your family.
 For the first few times, it is recommended that you do not go camping alone and this applies for all types of camping, except maybe for backyard camping.
 The more people you bring along, the more fun-packed it will be.